ZacharyTStone/My-Anime-Collection/README.md

 ### Technologies Used

-- Backend: JS, Express, MongoDB
+- Backend: Node JS, Express, MongoDB
 - Frontend: React, Styled Components

 ### Project Structure

 This project uses Express and Node.js with a series of routers to manage data on the database.
-The frontend fetches anime data from the Kitsu.io API.
+The front end fetches anime data from the Kitsu.io API.

-Note: The app utilizes the Concurrently package to run the backend and frontend from the same repo.
-However, it's not recommended for deployment due to complexity.
+Please note that the app uses the Concurrently package to simultaneously run the backend and frontend from the same repository as a mono repo.
+I would like to mention that I do not recommend using this structure due to increased deployment complexity, but changing this now would require a significant amount of work.

 I hope you enjoy exploring this project!
 Feel free to contact me with any questions or comments.